Multi-jet Merging with TMD Parton Branching: Parton branching formulation of TMD evolution

 The PB approach has recently been used~\cite{Martinez:2022gsz} to make a determination of the nonperturbative rapidity evolution kernel (see e.g.~\cite{Hautmann:2021ovt}) in the factorization formalism~\cite{Collins:1981va,Collins:1984kg} for DY at low transverse momenta.
 The calculation is based on the event generator described in Ref.~\cite{Baranov:2021uol}.
 The results may be directly compared with extractions of the rapidity kernel from DY experimental data, e.g.~\cite{Hautmann:2020cyp}, and with determinations from lattice calculations, e.g.~\cite{Ebert:2019tvc}.

 An extension of the PB evolution equations has been proposed in~\cite{Hautmann:2022xuc} to take into account the transverse momentum dependence of splitting functions at each branching, as defined from high-energy factorization~\cite{Catani:1994sq}.
 This extension is relevant for phenomenology at the highest energy frontier, where the small-$x$ (Regge) phase space~\cite{Catani:1990eg} opens up and high-energy resummations are called for.
+See Refs.~\cite{Jung:2010si,Jung:2000hk,Andersen:2011zd,Hoeche:2007hlb,Golec-Biernat:2007tjf,Chachamis:2015zzp,Andersson:1995jt,Orr:1997im,Schmidt:1996fg} for shower Monte Carlo algorithms including the small-$x$ region.
 In the present work, we will not consider this generalized evolution, and we will limit ourselves to using PB evolution in the form discussed in Refs.~\cite{Hautmann:2017fcj,Hautmann:2017xtx}.